 Where the evidence concerning the filing or registration of the sign claimed or the evidence concerning the content of the relevant national law is accessible online from a source recognised by the Office, the opponent may provide such evidence by making a reference to that source.
-For that purpose, all online official publications and national databases will be accepted to the extent that they originate from the government or official body of the Member State concerned, provided they are publicly accessible and free of charge.
-For cases where the provisions of national law are governed by common law rules, the acceptable source may include online official publications (jurisprudence).
+To prove the existence of registered rights, the Office will accept any reference to an online database of the competent registration authority which is publicly accessible and free of charge, as long as the search environment is in the language of the proceedings.